MarcusHoltz/Firefox/README.md

 ## Script to Install Vertical Tabs, Betterfox, and Addons

 The script below will turn a vanilla Firefox profile into one that resembles a Floorp setup.
+If you want the slow-motion self-bake version of this, check out [Sidetabs](https://addons.mozilla.org/en-US/firefox/addon/sidetabs/) by Jeb Nicholson.

 All `plugins` will be installed along with the `user.js` and `userChrome.css` changes.